esa-esdl/esdl-core/doc/cube_usage.rst

   - **timeVariance** calculates the Variance per time series
   - **timeMean** returns the time mean for each time series in the cube

-2. Visualisation of the DataCube
+**2. Visualisation of the DataCube**

-For a convenient and interactive visual inspection of the DataCube there are currently two plotting function available: plotTS for plotting time series and plotMAP for plotting maps of the cube data.
+For a convenient and interactive visual inspection of the ESDC two plotting functions are available: plotTS for plotting time-series and plotMAP for plotting maps of sptial data.
 The resulting plots are interactive.
-For example when plotting time series of a 4D dataset, there are sliders that let the user move through longitudes and latitudes as well as buttons where one can switch on and off the different variables.
-The same holds for plotting maps, where one can move through time steps and switch between variables.
+For example, when plotting time-series of a 4D dataset sliders let users move along longitudes and latitudes.
+Moreover, the selection of variables is realized through buttons.
+The same holds for maps, which users can move through time and switch between variables.

-3. Ingesting user-functions into the DAT
+**3. Ingesting user-functions into the DAT**

-It is possible for the user to add, for each individual session custom functions to the DAT.
+User can add custom functions to the DAT for each individual session.
 Before we explain how to do this we describe how the DAT handles a Cube's dimensions.
-Each cube object has an **axes** property, which is a vector of the cube's axes.
-Currently the following Axes types are defined:
+Each Cube object has an **axes** property, which is a vector of the Cube's axes.
+Currently the following axes types are defined:

   - **LonAxis** represents the cube's longitude dimension
   - **LatAxis** represents the cube's latitude dimension